syeddanishPW/LandingPage-HTML_CSS/README.md

- **Documentation for Your Web Project (Including Animations & Keyframes)**
  This documentation provides an overview of **StudySync** web project, explaining its **HTML, CSS, animations, and responsiveness** in a beginner-friendly manner.

 ---